gyunrinkle/gyunrinkle.github.io/_posts/2022-12-01-GitHub-Pages-와-Jekyll-로-블로그-만들기.md

 # (2) Install the giscus app in your repository (details at https://giscus.app),
 # (3) Fill in *all* the parameters below
 # See more details about giscus and each of the following parameters at https://giscus.app
-#giscus:
+giscus:
-#  hostname: giscus.app # Replace with your giscus instance's hostname if self-hosting
+ hostname: giscus.app # Replace with your giscus instance's hostname if self-hosting
-#  repository: # GitHub username/repository eg. "daattali/beautiful-jekyll"
+ repository: "gyunrinkle/gyunrinkle.github.io" # GitHub username/repository eg. "daattali/beautiful-jekyll"
-#  repository-id: # ID of your repository, retrieve this info from https://giscus.app
+ repository-id: abc_123 # ID of your repository, retrieve this info from https://giscus.app
-#  category: Announcements # Category name of your GitHub Discussion posts
+ category: Announcements # Category name of your GitHub Discussion posts
-#  category-id: # ID of your category, retrieve this info from https://giscus.app
+ category-id: abc_123 # ID of your category, retrieve this info from https://giscus.app
-#  mapping: pathname
+ mapping: pathname
-#  reactions-enabled: 1
+ reactions-enabled: 1
-#  emit-metadata: 0
+ emit-metadata: 0
-#  theme: light
+ theme: light

 ################
 # --- Misc --- #